evolbeginner/iSeeCE/README.md

 # Notes
 By default, syntenic orthologs will be identified by using only best reciprocal BLAST hits.
 The results of converted genes will be output to the file **FastTree/GC.result**.

+Sometimes, concerted evolution or gene conversion can be difficult to be distinguished from tandem duplication.
+Thus, tandem duplicates will be identified and output to **TD/TD.list**.
+Clusters of tandem duplicates are defined as paralogs separated by no more than five genes and located within 20kb on the chromosome.
+Tandem duplicates are those from the same tandem duplicate clusters.
+All tandem duplicates are labeled with a star in the output **FastTree/GC.result**.

 When "--is_mauve" is specified, syntenic orthologs will additionally be identified by Mauve whose results will be output to the file **FastTree/GC.mauve.result**.
 Also, it is necessary to specify the path to Mauve.jar and progressiveMauve using --mauve_jar and --mauve, respectively.
 So please make sure that Mauve.jar has been installed if you want to perform the analysis with Mauve.
 Note that '--is_mauve' is optional.
 When '--is_mauve' is **NOT** specified, the analysis will be performed based on the best reciprocal BLAST hits.

 # Copyright and Licence: